asdacap/soding_task/README.md

 Soding Test
 ===========

-So, apparently as a part of soding.my recruitment process you are given a test.
+So, apparently as a part of soding.com.my recruitment process you are given a test.
 And surprisingly this time, its a competitive programming-like test.
 Last time, which was one or two years ago, I have to make a full web-app.
 I did not.
 Because I forgot about it at that time.
 But here I am.
 Doing it again....